poezio/poezio/doc/source/commands.rst

         are considered identical if they only differ by the presence of one ore more **_** character at the beginning or the end.
 For example _Foo and Foo___ are considered aliases of the nick Foo) will then always have the specified color, in all MultiUserChat tabs.
-This is true whatever the value of **deterministic_nick_colors** is.

         Use the completion to get a list of all the available color values.
         Use the special color **unset** to remove the attributed color on